TheBotlyNoob/toss/README.md

 ---

 This branch is for an example of a BIOS os in Rust with no external binaries (other than QEMU) or libraries.
-Note that the kernel is always built in release mode.